 - Appraisals must be obtained no earlier than 60 days before the date of donation and no later than the due date of your tax return (including extensions) for the year of the gift.
-Appraisals depend on the facts and circumstances at the time of contribution and may be discounted for lack of marketability and/or presence of a minority interest.
+Appraisals depend on the facts and circumstances at the time of contribution and the value of your claimed deduction may be discounted for lack of marketability and/or minority interest.

 - The company’s shareholder, operating, or limited partnership agreements and other governing documents must be reviewed by the charity to understand transfer restrictions, timing, and process to complete the charitable transfer.

 - Gifts of indebted interests may trigger negative tax consequences for you and the charity.

 - A donor-advised fund or other public charity will generally be subject to unrelated business income tax (UBIT) on its gain from the sale of the shares and on its share of any income generated by the S-Corp during its ownership.

 - The charity may use the proceeds of the sale to pay these taxes and may escrow a portion of the proceeds in a separate account for three years to match the IRS’s “look-back” period, during which the IRS can challenge the cost basis of the shares and the taxes paid.

 Unique features for gifts of Limited Partnerships (LPs) or Limited Liability Corporations (LLCs)